Home » Recipes » Dessert » Espresso Brownies

 What You’ll Need

 • Cashew butter – Or another natural nut butter that you like or have on hand.
-I love using cashew butter because it doesn't have a strong flavor.
+I love using cashew butter for this espresso brownies recipe because it doesn't have a strong flavor.

 • Pumpkin puree – Applesauce or mashed banana work, too.